RajeeNatch/Project_Underwriters/README.md

 # Project 4 - Loan Eligibility Predictor
 ### Group Project To Use Machine Learning for Predicting The Approval Or Denial of a Loan Application
+This repository has been created and used for the development of a Loan Eligibility Application as part of the final team project of the GATECH Data Science and Analytics Bootcamp.

 ## Project Team (The Underwriters)
 1. [Rajeshwari Natchiappan](https://github.com/RajiNatch)